-CBD for Poison Rash
+CBD for Poison Ivy and Rash

-Posted by Glenn Beierle on 11/05/2018 in Ailments and Conditions
+Posted by Marijuana Doctors on 05/17/2019 in Ailments and Conditions

 Most people have a reaction to plants like poison oak and ivy.
 About 85 percent of people get a rash when the oil from poison plants gets in contact with their skin.
 You can get in direct contact with the plant or touch something that has the oil on it.
 Burning one of these plants also releases particles in the air that cause the rash when it lands on your skin.
 Poison causes redness, itchiness, swelling and hives.